 Tyler now looks to help others on Pilgrim Bandits programmes.

-“I’ve also been on the Curtis Palmer Programme with the Police, supporting those with PTSD and physical injuries.
-As I’ve done a kayaking coaching course, I can get involved and help others to push themselves out of their comfort zones.
-They all loved it and I’m looking forward to joining again on the next one in March.”
+“Having done a kayaking coaching course, I can get involved and help others push themselves out of their own comfort zones.
+They all loved it and I’m looking forward to joining again on the next one.”

-“I always say, if you think you can’t do something, take a look at [Pilgrim Bandits Patron] Ben Parkinson – I look at myself and think I’ve lost my legs, Ben has lost his, but he’s still cracking on with everything.
-If he can do it, then so can I.”
+“I always say, if you think you can’t do something, take a look at the Pilgrim Bandits – I look at myself and think I’ve lost my legs, but have seen other injured veterans still cracking on with everything.
+If they can do it, then so can I.”